donkirkby/live-py-plugin/docs/index.md

 ---
 title: Live Coding in Python
-subtitle: An Eclipse Plug In and an Emacs Mode
+subtitle: Plug ins for PyCharm, Emacs, and Eclipse
 ---
 To see how to use it, watch the [demo video][video] or read the [getting started page][starting].
 You might also find some useful examples in